In the back of beyond, there is a wilderness that made it to UNESCO’s books ahead of travel brochures and measures as much as four European countries.

 Maasai Village Optional Tour

-While at Masai Mara, based on the group’s inclination, the Skipper will plan a visit to a local Maasai Village for a few hours in the day to learn and understand the Maasai culture, their way of life and their interesting community living.
+While at Masai Mara, based on the group’s inclination, the Guide can plan a visit to a local Maasai Village for a few hours in the day to learn and understand the Maasai culture, their way of life and their interesting community living.
 This optional Tour costs an additional USD 30 per person.

 Balloon Safari Optional Tour